Best Wood for Sauna: Cedar vs Hemlock vs Aspen vs Spruce

 Want help choosing the sauna type before you pick the wood?
 Start with our main guide: Best Home Sauna Buying Guide.
 If you’re deciding between infrared and traditional heat, read: Infrared vs Traditional Sauna.

-A wood sauna is a high-demand environment: repeated heat cycles, periods of dryness, occasional steam bursts (if you’re using a traditional heater), plus skin contact and everyday wear on benches and backrests.
-Here are the factors that matter most in real-life use:
+A wood sauna is a high-demand environment: repeated heat cycles, periods of dryness, occasional steam bursts (if you're using a traditional heater), plus skin contact and everyday wear on benches and backrests.

-- Aroma intensity: A cedar sauna has a recognizable scent.
+it's how they look and smell as they age. - Aroma intensity: A cedar sauna has a recognizable scent.
 Hemlock and aspen are typically more neutral.
 If you’re sensitive to strong fragrance, this can matter a lot.

-- Visual tone: Cedar’s warmth, hemlock’s uniformity, aspen’s brightness, spruce’s classic look — these are as much “design” decisions as material decisions.
+moisture trapped between sessions. - Visual tone: Cedar’s warmth, hemlock’s uniformity, aspen’s brightness, spruce’s classic look — these are as much “design” decisions as material decisions.

 - Indoor vs outdoor exposure: Outdoor saunas face temperature swings, precipitation, sun exposure, and higher humidity.
 Outdoor performance is a construction + maintenance story, not just a wood species story.